BedrockStreaming/tech.bedrockstreaming.com/_posts/2021-10-14-live-streaming-lft.md

 We also take the opportunity to meet and talk with colleagues we don't work with daily.
 And the post-LFT snack, put aside during COVID but which I hope will come back, is also meant for that!
 Finally, these LFTs are an excellent opportunity for beginner speakers to practice in front of a friendly audience.
 We also use them to rehearse and validate talks we will give in public later.

-During the COVID full-remote period, we moved our LFTs to Google Live Stream, where each speaker shared their screen and showed their face through the camera.
+During the COVID full-remote period, we moved our LFTs to *Google Live Stream*, where each speaker shared their screen and showed their face through the camera.
 With the return to the office[^return-to-office] and partial telecommuting, a new problem arose: how can we broadcast the talks given in our auditorium to 150+ remote colleagues?
 In good quality, to encourage people to attend several talks in a row?
 While remaining enjoyable and lively on-site?

 [^return-to-office]: In France, some companies -- including ours -- started returning to the office, full-time or not, in June 2021, following recommendations from the government.